 Even if you have gone to the best art school, or already made a deep and thorough study of art history, keeping in touch with it now, learning more and more, and just immersing yourself in the beauty and power of the most important art and artists will always be a good, fruitful and worthwhile endeavor.

 If you want to put together a great art library or simply want to get one or a few of the best art history books currently in print, read on!

 We will break this bibliography down into three basic sections:

-- General Best Art History Books
+- Generally the Best Books about the Art History

-- Best Art History Books about the Important Artists
+- Best Books about the Important Artists

-I would definitely make sure to get and really go through at least some of the general best art history books, but exploring any specific artist (who all had pretty fascinating lives) or any particular era or movement can be absolutely captivating as well.
+I would definitely make sure to get and really go through at least some of the general best art history books, but exploring any specific artist (who all had pretty fascinating lives) or any particular era or art movement can be absolutely captivating as well.
 Really, all of these books are so rich and interesting – and besides, almost all of them are, as you can probably imagine, lavishly illustrated!

 Art History Classics: 7 Time Honored Complete Histories of (Mostly) Western Art

 Ok, this one isn’t exactly time-honored, and is in fact brand new, but it is already being hailed as the most important recent art history book of stunning scholarly brilliance and importance, and perhaps the most readable and enjoyable complete art history, created by some of the most acclaimed art historians of our era.